iwbandara/ansible_tutorials/README.md

 02 - Generation of SSH Keys to Connect to Managed Nodes from Controller Node

 03 - What are the benefits of Ansible?

+04 - Install Ansible on CentOS

+05 - Use of ad-hoc commands in Ansible 1

+06 - Use of ad-hoc commands in Ansible 2

+07 - What is a Playbook?

+08 - How to wirte a Playbook in Ansible?